-Business Casual or Dress Casual
+Men's Business Casual Or Dress Casual

-There are a number of variations on this phrase, all of which mean basically the same thing.
+There are a number of variations on this phrase and they all mean the same thing.

 The most conventional dress casual outfit for a man is a navy blue blazer with light to medium gray slacks or khakis.
 (This is such a common dressed-down alternative to full business attire that it's sometimes called “the California suit.”)

-Blazers or sports jackets are the dressiest look within the code, while sweaters or dress shirts without a top layer are more dressed-down.
+Blazers or sports jackets are the dressiest look within the code.
+Sweaters or dress shirts without a top layer are more dressed-down.

-In general, you're better off showing up with a jacket and tie, and then stripping one or both off if you find yourself too overdressed.
+In general, you're better off showing up with a jacket and tie and then stripping one or both off if you find yourself too overdressed.

 At the bare minimum, a “business casual” invitation still requires slacks or khakis (not jeans) and a collared shirt.

-A “casual attire” invitation is mostly open ended, but there is still the expectation of dressing up for a social event.
+A “casual attire” invitation is mostly open-ended but there is still the expectation of dressing up for a social event.

 Neckties are definitely not needed, but a casual jacket could still be worn.

-Similarly, jeans are acceptable if the invitation says “casual,” but they should be dark, fitted jeans, not plain work jeans or anything with rips and tears.
+Remember, they should be dark, fitted jeans – not plain work jeans or anything with rips and tears.